seansheaffertech/Inventory-manager/README.md

 review with Best.py specific instances of a certain card by searching by the Players name.

-Any type assitance is sought for this program to help more write the code cleaner and more succinct.
+Any type assitance is sought for this program to help write the code cleaner and more succinct.